intel/oim/README.md

 [upstream QEMU](https://www.qemu.org/) or the Linux distribution.
 The version must be v2.10.0 or higher because vhost-scsi is required ([SPDK Prerequisites](http://www.spdk.io/doc/vhost.html#vhost_prereqs)).

+For networking, the `tunctl` from the `uml-utilities` package must be installed.
+The following command must be run once after booting the host machine and before starting the virtual machine:

+    sudo test/runqemu-ifup $(id -u) $(id -g)

+This configures a tap device for use by the current user, then prints the name (usually `tap0`).
+At the moment, the test setup is hard-coded to use:

+- `tap0`
+- 192.168.7.1 for the build host
+- 192.168.7.2 for the virtual machine
+- 8.8.8.8 as DNS server for the virtual machine

+To undo the configuration changes made by `test/runqemu-ifup` when the tap device is no longer needed, run:

+    sudo test/runqemu-ifdown tap0

 KVM must be enabled and the user must be allowed to use it.
 Usually this is done by adding the user to the `kvm` group.
 The ["Install QEMU-KVM"](https://clearlinux.org/documentation/clear-linux/get-started/virtual-machine-install/kvm)